 (Right) Norma Lynn Cook

-from rheumatoid arthritis.
-He died on 02 Jul 1976 at the age of 50.
+from rheumatoid arthritis and died on 02 Jul 1976 at the age of 50.

 in the offices of J.C.
 Penney’s Distribution Offices in

 Statesville, NC for 40 years, from March 1948 to July 1988.